cst-rameez/core-v-mcu/docs/doc-src/ip-blocks/apb_adv_timer.rst

 The active signal is driven by a different a value in the below 2 conditions:

--  The active signal is driven by value '1', when the START bitfield is '1' in the REG_TIM[0-3]_CMD CSR.
+-  The active signal   driven by value '1', when the START bitfield is '1' in the REG_TIM[0-3]_CMD CSR.
 -  The active signal is driven by value '0'. when the START bitfield is '0' and STOP bitfield is '1' in the REG_TIM[0-3]_CMD CSR.

 The update signal is always driven by the value UPDATE bitfield in the REG_TIM[0-3]_CMD CSR and controller reset signal is driven by the value RESET bitfield in the REG_TIM[0-3]_CMD CSR.
-The update and reset signals are parsed to all sub modules for the below 2 conditions:
+The update and reset signals are parsed to all sub modules if any one of the below 2 conditions are satisfied:

   - if START bitfield is 0 in the REG_TIM[0-3]_CMD CSR.
   - if START bitfield is '1' in the REG_TIM[0-3]_CMD CSR and active signal is '1'.
 When the Timer starts for the first time.